socialstijn/socialstijn.github.io/_posts/2019-12-15-Automatically-Rename-Macs-Using-Addigy-Maintenance-Scripts.md

 ![](/images/add-rename-script-as-maintenance-script.png)

 That's it!
-To test it you can either wait on the specified time, or just go to Devices -> Select a device and run the script.
+To test it you can either wait for the specified time, or just go to Devices -> Select a device and run the script.
 You should see something like the below.

 ![](/images/rename-device-addigy.png)

+Script was based on [this discussion](https://macadmins.slack.com/archives/C07DL6QCQ/p1560948471148900)